acrolinx/sidebar-sdk-js/README.md

 * The [Sidebar DEMO JS](https://github.com/acrolinx/acrolinx-sidebar-demo) is built based on this SDK.
 * The Sidebar SDKs are based on the [Acrolinx Sidebar Interface](https://acrolinx.github.io/sidebar-interface/).

-## Running this project
+## Running This Project

-* Make sure you have a chrome or chromium version later then 72.0.0.
+* Make sure you have a Chrome or chromium version later than 72.0.0.
 This is needed to execute the tests successfully.
 * Run `npm i`
 * Run `npm run buildLocal` to run all tests and build distribution